What are the Most Common Issues in Toledo Workers’ Compensation Cases?

 You have one year from the time of your workplace injury to file a claim with the Ohio BWC.
 Your application should be processed, and a decision issued within 28 days of when you initially filed.
-If your claim involves an occupational disease, you have two years from the date of your disability (inability to work) in which to file your Ohio workers’ compensation claim.
+If your claim involves an occupational disease, you also have one year from the date of your disability (inability to work) in which to file your Ohio workers’ compensation claim.
 Compliance with deadlines is among the most common issues in workers’ compensation cases.

 What are No-Fault Provisions Related to Workers’ Compensation Claims?

 While workers’ compensation issues can and do arise, there are no-fault provisions built into the system.
 This means that even if the work-related accident that resulted in your injury was partially your fault, this is not a consideration in whether you will receive workers’ compensation benefits.